Keywords

 Sagwa, Traditional medicine, Herbal toxicity, Infants, Acute gastroenteritis, Iraq

-Diarrhea and the complications it produce are a major cause of morbidity and mortality in children, especially in the developing countries being second most common cause of death in children less than five years old worldwide.
+Diarrhea and the complications it produces are a major cause of morbidity and mortality in children, especially in the developing countries being second most common cause of death in children less than five years old worldwide.
 Diarrhea is responsible for 2.4 million deaths every year.1,2 In Iraq, diarrhea is the main cause of 70% of deaths among children, and yearly every child may have an average of 6 episodes of diarrhea.3 Acute gastroenteritis may be infectious or non-infectious.4 Morbidity and mortality of gastroenteritis are affected by many factors like antibiotics misuse; however, the herbal remedy (Sagwa) use is one of the prominent factors in Iraq.5

 Using herbal medicine and supplements has been higher over the last three decades so that approximately 80% of the global population rely on them.
 A majority of these products are unlicensed, and their consumption is unregulated.6,7 Their potential toxicity may include neurotoxic, hepatotoxic nephrotoxic and cardiotoxic effects.8 As many as 80% of individuals in Africa consume herbal preparations for health problems, while in China, herbal medicine accounts for 30-50% of all medicines consumed.6